-Stress Control is a matter of choosing between acting courageously or helplessly.
+Stress Control is to choose between acting courageously or helplessly.
 Everyone is born with the survival instinct and choosing courage can make all the difference in surviving.

 The typical dead strangulation victim is found with her killer’s skin-scrapings under her fingernails.
 She’d struggled courageously but futilely by clawing at his hands.
 Sadly, she didn’t know the lifesaving tools in Self Defense Techniques